 As proof of bile salt’s ability to keep the gallbladder healthy, the FDA has approved the production and commercial distribution of Ursodiol™.
 This is a brand of ursodeoxycholic acid, a type of bile acid.
 (Remember that most bile acids turn into bile salts as they are conjugated to amino acids taurine and glycine) UDCA reduces the cytotoxicity of the circulating bile acid pool and it has been prescribed for the dissolution of gallstones.
 It is also used to relieve obstetric itching for some women who suffer obstetric cholestasis or the abnormal flow of bile due to pregnancy.

 Aside from gallstones, studies have also proven the effectiveness of bile salt supplements and it has been used together with other bile acid derivatives as therapeutic agents for treating chronic liver diseases, obesity, and diabetes.

 Bile Salts Trigger the Release of Glutathione

-The bile is known to be one of the body’s natural ways to get rid of waste and toxins.
-The bile carries these toxins from the liver, helping the body flush it out during bowel movement.
+Bile is known to be one of the body’s natural ways to get rid of waste and toxins.
+The bile carries these toxins from the liver, helping the body flush it out during bowel movements.
 Bile salts play an important role in that process.
-But aside from that, bile salts have more antioxidant capabilities as shown in its relationship with the body’s main detoxification enzyme – glutathione.
+But aside from that, bile salts have more antioxidant capabilities as shown in their relationship with the body’s main detoxification enzyme – glutathione.
 Numerous studies have shown that as bile flow increases through the action of bile salts, the amount of biliary glutathione also increases.
-Glutathione is beneficial in reducing inflammation, releasing toxins from the bile and improving overall health and well-being.
+Glutathione is beneficial in reducing inflammation, releasing toxins from the bile, and improving overall health and well-being.